MohamedFarrag28/Muiltimeter/README.md

 # Muiltimeter

 - Simple multimeter that can measure :

-                  (current-Voltage-Resistance-Frequency
-                  -Inductance-Capacitance) .
+                  (current-Voltage-Resistance-Frequency-Inductance-Capacitance) .

-         - By using the virtual terminal we print the modes for  the
-                user ,  that he can  choose between them.
+         - By using the virtual terminal we print the modes for  the user ,  that he can  choose between them.
          - 0-->Ammeter
          - 1-->Voltameter
          - 2-->Ohmmeter